Yuri Lily Tsurumaki

 What prefecture were your parents from?

 No it wasn’t.
 As far as I know they were introduced by a friend, another family friend, Morioko-san.
-And I guess Pop liked her I guess.
+And I guess Pop liked her.
 I don’t know, he wanted to come back to America.
-And he came back and left mom of course there, she was still going to school.
+And he came back and left mom there, she was still going to school.

 Adina: There was a big age difference.
 There was like a 15 year age difference.
 She was a teenager still when they met.
-She was very young when they met.
 I think my great-grandmother was 16 or 17 when my grandma was born.

 Yes, she was young.
 The age difference was quite a bit.